sabbiracoustic1006/sabbiracoustic1006.github.prev/index.md

 end
 ```

 The error matrix can be calculated with the following code.
-The error matrix is found simply by subtracting the nearest neighbor demosaiced image from the original image after bayer sampling.
+The error matrix is found simply by subtracting the nearest neighbor demosaiced image from the original image after Bayer sampling.

 ```markdown
 # demosaicing and error calculation